pwsafrica/pwsafrica.github.io/pages/5_blog.md

 layout: page
 title: Blog
 permalink: /blog/
-subtitle: "<hr> Read about our experience running PWSAfrica."
+subtitle: "<hr> Read about our experience and that of our past participants."
 feature-img: "assets/img/pexels/computer2.jpeg"
 ---